vervallsweg/cast-web-api/README.md

 #### currenRequestId (ms) [1]
 The Cast protocoll requires a requestId for each request made to a device.
 The API creates a unique requestId for each request by incrementing the initial value: currentRequestId.

+#### discoveryTimeout (ms) [4000]
+Sets the time for the server to wait for all Cast devices on the network to reply on discovery.
+Increase this value if you're having difficulties discovering all devices on your network.

 #### version (string, get only)
 Returns the version number of the current installation.